SESYNC-ci/tidyverse-lesson/docs/_slides/fs.md

 Read in files from new location and create one big data frame.

-map_df applies function to a list of elements and binds dfs together assuming they can be combined
+map_df applies function to a list of elements and binds dfs together assuming they can be combined.
+Read in *just* files 57-59.